jmcollin78/versatile_thermostat/documentation/en/algorithms.md

 3. **If reaching the target temperature is too slow**, increase `coef_int` to provide more power to the heater,
 4. **If reaching the target temperature is too fast and oscillations occur** around the target, decrease `coef_int` to provide less power to the radiator.

-In `over_valve` mode, the `on_percent` value is converted to a percentage (0 to 100%) and directly controls the valve's opening level.
+The `on_percent` value is converted to a percentage (0 to 100%) and directly controls the valve's opening level.

 ### Minimum Activation or Deactivation Delay